igor-levkov/siebel_ova/README.md

 ##Siebel OVA utility performs following function

-1. Analyzes eScript variables that has been opened but not closed (“null” are not assigned to variable) in the script
+1. Analyzes eScript variables that has been opened but not closed ("null" are not assigned to variable) in the script
 2. Searches for objects that has been opened using the following functions such as GetAssocBusComp, GetPicklistBusComp, this.BusObject, ActiveBusObject, GetBusObject, GetService, NewPropertySet but not nullified
 3. Skips eScript comments in code
 4. Takes under consideration multiple variables assignments like : var1 = var2 = var3 = <Something>